Organic Chemistry

 “The experience,” he says, “is a great one from a personal standpoint.”

-2 Responses to “Organic Chemistry”
+2 responses to “Organic Chemistry”

-1. Barbara Linder Anderson
+1. Barbara Linder Anderson Avatar

 Wonderful story.
 Thanks muchly.

-2. Steve Lynch
+2. Steve Lynch Avatar

 As a Vandy alum (BE 1994) I am very pleased to see the development of this project.
 I had a kidney transplant in 1993, and have recently returned to dialysis while I await a second transplant.
 A little known fact among the general public is that transplants do not typically last a lifetime.
 With the population in this country aging and rates of high blood pressure and diabetes increasing, the wait list for transplantation will continue to increase.
 The list of those that are waiting has increased by over 15000 in the time that I have been waiting myself.
 Innovative technologies and new ideas must be applied if this situation it ever to be improved.
 Best regards and best wishes for success with this project!